zeamador/lattice-recipes/docs/system_design/extensibility.md

 ### ``app/views/about/index.html.erb``

-1. Add documentation to the About page that explains how saving meal schedules work.
+1. Add documentation to the About page that explains how saving meal schedules works.